 So we need to add more data points when tracking this activity portion, which is added to your calorie burn at rest.
-When thinking about additional sensors, these could include heart rate – which some of the devices in the study did indeed track and a hell of a lot more accurately than calories – and also metrics like perspiration, or to put it scientifically, galvanic skin response.
+When thinking about additional sensors, these could include heart rate and also metrics like perspiration, or to put it scientifically, galvanic skin response.

 These also apply to calories being burned at rest, not just your workouts, and as we said this is where a lot of the algorithms are running into trouble.
 This is because if a device doesn't take into account things like heart rate, respiratory rate and even your skin temperature, estimates are based purely on movement – which can be difficult to map to specific activities, even just pottering about the office – plus the age/gender/height/weight info.

-An expensive, lab-style calorimeter which measures your breathing and costs thousands of pounds isn't practical, so we're looking forward to seeing startups and companies exploring heart rate, temperature and GSR sensors.
-Whoever cracks calorie burn accuracy will reap the rewards.
+An expensive, lab-style calorimeter, which measures your breathing and costs thousands of pounds isn't practical, so we're looking forward to seeing startups and companies exploring heart rate, temperature and GSR sensors.
+Whoever cracks calorie burn accuracy will definitely reap the rewards.